lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/03_reminders.md

 1) achievement with VBA

+2) achievement with the design of experiments

-2) achievement with quality plan revision
+3) achievement with quality plan revision

-3) achievement with dealing with conflict in order to gain trust, build credibility, influence co-workers
+4) achievement with dealing with conflict in order to gain trust, build credibility, influence co-workers

-4) Data dashboard, data visualization, insight of data
+5) Data dashboard, data visualization, insight of data

-5) I made positive marks on coworker's career
+6) I made positive marks on coworker's career

 <b><font class = "font_upper">3) Shiny personality</font></b>: